ahmedtalaat327/Spring/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project: 💼</br>
-* It took 2 years to maange to combine bindinf properties with speed and reliability UI experience</br>we use dotNet concepts ex. weavers and memory management system with some dlls and tweaks.
+* It took 2 years to manage to combine binding properties with a/an speed and reliability UI experience</br>we use dotNet concepts ex. weavers and memory management system with some dlls and tweaks.

 </br></br>